ArchiveTeam/grab-site/README.md

 Changing ignores during the crawl
 ---

+The results of the crawl will be placed into your current working directory, in a subdirectory henceforth referred to as "DIR".

 While the crawl is running, you can edit `DIR/ignores` and `DIR/igsets`; the changes will be applied as soon as the next URL is grabbed.